SERG-Delft/in4334-2021/README.md

 In a nutshell:

 * The course is composed of lectures, guest lectures, and paper discussions.
-* Each student is responsible for one paper.
-The student presents the paper to the colleagues and answer their questions.
-In the end of the course, the student also delivers a clear summary of the paper.
+* Each team of students (2 people) is responsible for one paper.
+The team presents the paper to the colleagues and answer their questions.
+In the end of the course, the team also delivers a clear summary of the paper.
 Read more about how to select the paper, how to prepare the presentation, and how to write the summary later in this page.
-* Each student proposes some new research in the topics of software analytics or machine learning and writes a short paper containing the plan.
+* Each team proposes some new research in the topics of software analytics or machine learning and writes a short paper containing the plan.
-* In the end of the course, students present their research ideas.
+* In the end of the course, team present their research ideas.

 ## Schedule